Cowlitz County events: Check out these events, donation drives and city service reminders

 The Longview Public Library is seeking a local artist to paint a mural for the city’s upcoming 100th anniversary.

-The mural will be located in the youth services area on the lower floor of the library.
-The mural should show the history of Longview “from indigenous peoples through current day in a playful style appropriate for a library youth area.”
-It should have a “youthful look and feel including hide and seek squirrels and more,” according to the city.
+The mural will be located in the youth services area on the lower floor of the library and should include the history of Longview “from indigenous peoples through current day in a playful style appropriate for a library youth area," according to the city.

 The project is being paid for by the Longview Library Foundation with a $1,500 artist fee and the cost of materials.